frederikdebruyker/Los-Angeles-Crime-Statistics/README.md

 - Crime frequency by time of day
 - Crime by time of year
 - Overlay of research questions above by type of crime
+- Overlay of research questions above with trends

 ## Data Sets to be Used